kirru2198/Terraform/03_Terraform_VPC_setup.md

 -rw-r--r-- 1 user user  150 Apr  7 10:01 .terraform.lock.hcl
 -rw-r--r-- 1 user user   40 Apr  7 10:01 terraform.tfstate
 ```
+Explanation of ls -lart
+ls – List directory contents.

+-l – Long listing format (shows permissions, owner, group, file size, and time of last modification).

+-a – Shows hidden files (those starting with a dot).

+-r – Reverses the order of listing (from newest to oldest).

+-t – Sorts by modification time, with the newest files first.

+The output would include your Terraform files (provider.tf, vpc.tf, outputs.tf), along with metadata like .terraform.lock.hcl (locking the provider versions) and the state file (terraform.tfstate), which stores the current state of your infrastructure.

 ---